aventurtyme/finsight-v2/README.md

 Phase 1 focuses on building the evaluation data foundation:

-1. Generate backdated AI recommendations for selected stocks using historical news and price data.
+1. Generate backdated AI recommendations for selected stocks using historical news and price data (Jan–Dec 2025).
-2. Store recommendations in local PostgreSQL.
+2. Store recommendations in Neon PostgreSQL.
 3. Calculate 1-day, 7-day, and 30-day outcomes against actual market movement.
 4. Compare 30-day performance against SPY as the market benchmark.
 5. Expose the stored recommendations and evaluation metrics through the FastAPI backend.